-Thomson model: Introduction
+Thomson model Introduction

-Thomson assumed that an electron is two thousand times lighter than a proton and believed that an atom is made up of thousands of electrons having the negative charge.
-In this atomic structure model, he considered atoms to have a cloud of negative charge and the positive charges.
-He along with Rutherford was also the first to demonstrate the ionization of air by X-rays.
-Thomson’s model of an atom is similar to plum pudding model or a watermelon.
+Thomson assumed that an electron is two thousand times lighter than a proton and believed that an atom is made up of thousands of electrons.
+In this atomic structure model, he considered atoms surrounded by a cloud having positive as well as negative charges.
+The demonstration of the ionization of air by X-ray was also done by him together with Rutherford.
+They were the first to demonstrate it.
+Thomson’s model of an atom is similar to a plum pudding.

 Postulates of Thomson’s atomic model

 Postulate 1: An atom consists of a positively charged sphere with electrons embedded in it

 Postulate 2: An atom as a whole is electrically neutral because the negative and positive charges are equal in magnitude

 Thomson atomic model is compared to watermelon.
 Where he considered:

 - The red part of the watermelon as positively charged